wavingtide/programming-knowledge-hub/environment-setup/mac/mac_setup.md

 - Also, drag the "Code" folder to sidebar

 # Settings
+*(This is based on Macbook Air with M2 chip and MacOS Venture 13.3, different MacOS version might store the settings at different places, you can always use Spotlight Search to find what you want)*
 ## Appearance
 - Go to *Appearance*, choose *Dark Mode* for Appearance, choose *Small* for Sidebar icon size
 - Go to *Desktop & Dock*, decrease the size and increase magnification, uncheck *Show recent applications in Dock* and check *Minimise windows into application icon*.